 Who are Small taxpayers and which GST returns must they file?

-1. Small taxpayers are those with the turnover of up to Rs.
+1. Small taxpayers are those with a turnover of up to Rs.
 5 crores in the last financial year.

 2. They will be provided with an option to choose between the filing of quarterly or monthly main returns.